babligan/test1/_posts/2021-02-26-Primer-On-IPTables.md

 ```md
 iptables -F
 ```
-By default, the rulls added to the iptables are ephemeral, which meeans that everytime you reboot, your rules are gone.
+By default, the rules added to the iptables are ephemeral, which meeans that everytime you reboot, your rules are gone.
 We need to install the nefilter-package to save our rules and make them persistent even after reboots.
 ```md
 sudo apt-get update
 sudo apt install netfilter-persistent -y